 Monster Tire Ring Toss

-For this game, you need a monster truck tire (again, inflatable ring wrapped in black duct tape works well) and an orange traffic cone.
+For this game, you need a monster truck tire—again made from an inflatable ring—and one orange traffic cone.
 Place the cone in the middle of the party space.
-Have kids line up a few feet away and toss the tire at the cone.
-Give each player three turns.
-Score a point for each time a tire lands around the cone.
-Players with the most points at the end of play win the game.
+Then, line kids up behind a starting line to toss the tire and ring the cone.
+Give each player three turns to score points ringing the cone.
+The player with the most points at the end of the game wins.

 Musical Monster Truck Tires

 Prepare for this game just as you would a traditional game of musical chairs, but use tires, or inflatable pool rings, instead of chairs.
 Have the children walk in a circle around a ring of tires while music plays in the background.
 Once the music stops, kids need to find the closest tire and sit in it.
 The one left standing is out.
 Remove one tire after each round and the last child left in the game wins.